 - 1. Always place all tractor hydraulic controls in neutral before dismounting. - 2.
 Make sure that all components in the hydraulic system are kept in good condition and are clean and tight. - 3.
 Replace any worn, cut, abraded, flattened or crimped hoses and metal lines. - 4.
 Do not attempt any makeshift repairs to the hydraulic lines, fittings, or hoses by using tape, clamps, or cements.
-The hydraulic system operates under extremely high-pressure.
+The hydraulic system operates under extremely high pressure.
 Such repairs may fail suddenly, creating a hazardous and unsafe condition. - 5.
 Wear proper hand and eye protection when searching for a high-pressure hydraulic leak.
 Use a piece of wood or cardboard as a backstop instead of hands to isolate and identify a leak. - 6.
 If injured by a concentrated high pressure stream of hydraulic fluid, seek medical attention immediately.
-Serious infection or toxic reaction can develop from hydraulic fluid piercing the skin surface. - 7.
-Before applying pressure to the system, make sure all components are tight and that lines, hoses and couplings are not damaged.
+Serious infection or toxic reaction can develop from hydraulic fluid piercing the skin's surface. - 7.
+Before applying pressure to the system, make sure all components are tight and that lines, hoses, and couplings are not damaged. - 8.
+On self-contained hydraulic systems, make sure that shut off valves are in open position before engaging PTO.